 Furthermore, the research finds nearly 7 out of 10 people regularly check their phones unprompted by a vibration or sound.
 If you account for the fact our brains release a small taste of the pleasurable and addictive dopamine with each virtual encounter, our growing collective addiction more clearly comes into focus.

 Our virtual worlds are wonderful places to visit.
-We download apps designed to bring us only what we desire (news feeds, social media contact, games, etc.) while blocking out the obtrusive and unpleasant features of the real world.
-In our digital life we are able to create the ultimate vanity show – one written, directed, and produced by our favorite talent: us.
+We download apps designed to bring us only what we desire (news feeds, social media contacts, games, etc.) while blocking out the obtrusive and unpleasant features of the real world.
+In our digital life, we are able to create the ultimate vanity show – one written, directed, and produced by our favorite talent: us.
 Flattering photos, insightful quips, or shared affiliations flesh out the blank or shallow spots in our public persona.

 And as the diversity of media voices expand in quantity and accessibility, an unintended conditioning becomes possible as we gravitate towards to like-minded opinions or viewpoints.
-The discerning of wide variety of information, thoughts, or experiences becomes dull from lack of use.
-Having a discussion in an echo chamber, one where shared opinions are everywhere, is generally a more pleasant experience (send more dopamine, please) but not necessarily intellectually healthy exercise.
+The discerning of a wide variety of information, thoughts, or experiences becomes dull from lack of use.
+Having a discussion in an echo chamber, one where shared opinions are everywhere is generally a more pleasant experience (send more dopamine, please) but not necessarily intellectually healthy exercise.